bilthon/ln-centrality/README.md

 # ln-centrality

-Script used to analyze the betweenness centrality of your node in the network and make channel suggestions
+Script used to analyze the betweenness centrality of your node in the network and make channel suggestions.

+## Disclaimer
+First of all, this is pretty much a work in progress, so expect *a lot of* rough edges.
+But since it just analyzes the network description, no funds will be at risk.

 ## Introduction

 This tool is meant to analyze the topology of the LN as presented by the command `lncli describegraph`.
 The idea here is to analyze how well connected your node is and to suggest which nodes will significantly improve your position in the network if you were to open channels with them.

 The main concept here is the one of [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality).
 This property roughly means how much a particular node acts as a "bridge" given a specific network graph.